cyradotpink/badger-executioner/README.md

 })
 ```

-To leverage batchexecute's ability to execute multiple things in a single request, you may use the `execute` function.\
+To leverage batchexecute's ability to execute multiple things in a single request, you may use the `execute` method.\
 It takes one argument, an array of arrays, where those arrays are pairs of function IDs and payloads.
 The returned promise resolves to an array of objects
 with the keys `index`, `functionId`, `payload` and `returnValue`, where `index` just reflects the index of the function call in the originally passed-in array
 that the result belongs to, `functionId` and `payload` are the function ID and payload that produced the result, and `returnValue` is the actual returned value from the API.\